 BASF's warning highlighted the automotive sector in particular, with analysts estimating its exposure to automotive sector at about 20 per cent of sales.

-second half and more chemical companies are expected to issue profit warnings.
+Market analysts say that the stagnating auto industry may not be improved in the second half and more chemical companies are expected to issue profit warnings.